tapnpray/tapnpray.github.io/README.md

 ## 🌱 Vision

-Tap N Pray is designed to become a **daily spiritual touchpoint**.
+Tap N Pray is built to be a **daily spiritual touchpoint**.

-Future roadmap includes:
+Future ideas:

-* 🧎 Prayer Mode (guided scripture experience)
+* Prayer Mode (guided experience)
-* 🧠 Smarter emotional intelligence
-* 🎨 Enhanced social sharing visuals
+* Enhanced sharing visuals
-* 📖 Devotional integrations
+* Devotional content
-* 🌍 Community features
+* Smarter verse selection

 ---

-## 📜 License

-This project is open for personal and inspirational use.
-All scripture belongs to its respective publishers.

----

 ## 🙏 Final Thought

-> “Come to me, all you who are weary and burdened, and I will give you rest.” — Matthew 11:28
+> “Your word is a lamp to my feet and a light to my path.” — Psalm 119:105

 ---

-**Built with intention.
-Designed for peace.
-Shared with love.**
+**Simple.
+Peaceful.
+Intentional.**